 Welcome to the webpage of the Learning Community.
-We are an international, online community of circa 80 scientists, policymakers and practitioners who share an interest in learning for sustainable development.
+We are an international, online community of circa 100 scientists, policymakers and practitioners who share an interest in learning for sustainable development.
 This community was set up following three sessions on learning at the International Sustainability Conference 2016.
 Its aim is to enhance the learning capacity of those who examine or seek to stimulate or organize learning processes.
 It brings together people working on learning in transitions and those working on social learning in natural resources management.
 By connecting these usually rather seperate communities, we hope to create synergies and to identify and address cross-cutting questions.
 You can join our community by subscribing to thelearningcommunity google groups.

-- Conceptualization and measurement of learning (16th of November 2016, co-organized with TIAS, hosted on Adobe Connect).
-The webinar presentations and synthesis report are posted here.
+- For the 1st webinar Conceptualization and measurement of learning (16th of November 2016, co-organized with TIAS, hosted on Adobe Connect) webinar presentations and a synthesis report are posted here.
 The report contains a reference to the recording.

-At the International Sustainability Transitions conference 2017, the coordinators of the Learning Community organize the dialogue session: Understanding learning for governing sustainability transitions (session G23).
-This session builds upon the sessions on learning that we had at IST 2017 and will pay explicit attention to our community.
-It takes place on Tuesday, the 20th of June from 15:00-16:30 (Lindholmen 12).
+At the International Sustainability Transitions conference 2017, the coordinators of the Learning Community organized the dialogue session: Understanding learning for governing sustainability transitions (session G23).
+This session built upon the sessions on learning that we had at IST 2016 and paid explicit attention to our community.

 Sessions J1 and K1: Dialogue Sessions “The role of learning in understanding and governing sustainability transitions (Part I and Part II)” chaired by Johannes Halbe and Claudia Pahl-Wostl

-The coordinators of the Learning Community are involved in editing a special issue on “Learning in Transitions” to be published in the Journal of Environmental Innovation and Societal Transformation.
+The Learning Community is involved in editing a special issue on “Learning in Transitions” to be published in the Journal of Environmental Innovation and Societal Transformation.
 The call for abstracts is closed.
 The editorial team consists of: Barbara van Mierlo, PJ Beers, Johannes Halbe, Geeske Scholz and Joanne Vinke-de Kruijf.
-A workshop for contributors is organized on the 22nd of July in Gothenburg, Sweden.
+The editorial team organized a workshop for contributors on the 22nd of June in Gothenburg, Sweden.

-This learning community is coordinated by Johannes Halbe, Claudia Pahl-Wostl, Geeske Scholz and Joanne Vinke-de Kruijf.
-We all work at the Institute of Environmental Systems Research at the University of Osnabrück.
+This learning community is coordinated by Blane Harvey, Caroline Lumosi, Romina Rodela, Geeske Scholz and Joanne Vinke-de Kruijf.
 This community is kindly supported by The Integrated Assessment Society (TIAS).
 All members of the coordinating team are active members of TIAS.
 If you would like to engage with TIAS, you can become a member.
 TIAS depends on the support of individuals and organizations and welcomes donations.

 Want to become involved?